+Lauren was a gifted learner from the beginning.
+She played piano exceptionally well by the age of 6, and completed the entire Harry Potter series by the age of 8.
 Her advancement did not stop at her academics.
 While earning the highest honors throughout grammar school at St. Symphorosa, she excelled in every sport she participated in.
 Lauren was involved in four sports by age 12, and helped lead her softball team to win the all-star state championship that year.

 At the age of 16, Lauren decided that she wanted to become a pharmacist.
 That year she applied for, and was accepted into the Midwestern University Pharmacy Career Explorers program.
 Her academic success only continued to climb.
 She graduated in the top ten of her class, was named an Illinois State Scholar, received multiple academic scholarships, and was accepted into the pre-pharmacy program every college she applied for including Illinois, Wisconsin-Madison, and Purdue.

-To all of our surprise, Lauren pledged an academic fraternity, Kappa Psi, and made another amazing group of friends.
+Lauren began her undergraduate journey at Purdue, where she stayed for a year before deciding to come home to continue her education at a community college.
+She secured a job as a pharmacy technician at Walgreens.
+Two years later, she was accepted into both Midwestern and UIC Pharmacy schools.
+She decided to call UIC’s medical campus her home for the next four years where she pledged an academic fraternity, Kappa Psi, and made another amazing group of friends.
 She was named pledge of the year, a token to her dedication and commitment to the organization.
 By her P3 year, she was accepted into the Rho Chi honor society, and maintained a 3.9 GPA.
 Lauren was on track to graduate Summa Cum Laude in May, 2018.
 She was in the process of accepting a full-time Pharmacist position at Walgreens when she took her life on October 9, 2017.

 Not every story has a happy ending.

-She didn’t deserve to die
+She didn’t deserve to die.